-“These thirty six elements are the most important points for entering in Shaivism.” ~Swami Lakshmanjoo
+“These thirty-six elements are the most important points for entering in Shaivism.” ~Swami Lakshmanjoo

-JOHN: To be attended by John and Denise Hughes of Swamiji Shree Lakshmanjoo at his ashram in Srinagar, Kashmir on November 26th, 1971 at 2:30 pm.
+JOHN: To be attended by John and Denise Hughes at Swamiji Shree Lakshmanjoo’s ashram in Srinagar, Kashmir, on November 25th, 1971 at 2:30 pm.
 This will be the first lecture given by Swamiji to the two of us.

 SWAMIJI: Yes, these are the same.